 Photography Tip: The tower gets hot and crowded by 11 AM.
 Also, the stairs are narrow and medieval.
 If you're claustrophobic, skip it and get your panoramic fix from the Saxon Tower at St Michael at the Northgate (£3, less crowded, older stonework).

-The terrace here has views straight onto the Radcliffe Camera.
+Once you're back on ground level, head to The Vaults & Garden Café in the University Church (OX1 4BJ, 01865 279112).
+The terrace has views straight onto the Radcliffe Camera.
 In summer, they open the doors at 8:30 AM and it's one of the most pleasant places to eat breakfast in the city.
-The food is solid, not life-changing, but you're paying for the view and the location.
-Fair trade.
+Order the full Oxford breakfast (£12.50) or the smashed avocado on sourdough (£9.50).
+Their coffee is excellent—rare for a tourist-facing spot.
+Fair warning: you're paying for the view and the location, but on a summer morning with the Camera glowing in the distance, it's worth it.

 Local Alternative: If you want something less tourist-facing, walk ten minutes to The Missing Bean on Turl Street (14 Turl Street, OX1 3DQ).
 It's where students and post-docs actually go.
 The flat white is the best in Oxford (£3.20), and they roast their own beans in the back.